sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food:

 Effect: Your Strength attribute is permanently reduced by 5.
 Your maximum Soul is permanently increased by 5.
-If your Strength attribute is reduced below 0, you die.
+If your Strength attribute is reduced to 0, you die.

 :::
 \newpage